Pittsburgh IVC Filters Injury Lawyer

 In 2015, NBC News ran a two-part series about the adverse effects of Bard’s IVC filters.
 The report detailed the issues surrounding the manufacturing and approval process of the filters and showed that Bard was aware that its filters could be harmful to patients, but chose to market the product anyway.
 In September of 2015, a woman from New York filed a lawsuit against Bard after tests revealed parts of her IVC filter had broken and off and were traveling toward her lumbar spine.
 In her case, surgeons suggested against surgery because they felt it would be too risky.

-In addition to the Bard Recovery IVC filter and the Bard G2 IVC filter, other IVC filters are being investigated, including the Bard Denali, Bard Eclipse, Bard Meridian, Cook Gunter Tulip, and the Cook Celect.
+In addition to the Bard Recovery IVC filter and the Bard G2 IVC filter, other IVC filters are being investigated, including the Bard Denali, Bard Eclipse, Bard Meridian, Cook Gunter Tulip, and the Cook Select.
 Patients who have been injured or died from fault retrievable IVC filters suffer from infection, chest pain, pulmonary embolism, excess fluid near the heart, heart compression caused by fluid build-up, lower-limb deep vein thrombosis (DVT), hematoma, stroke, and, in the worst cases, death.
+Our Pittsburgh wrongful death lawyers have the experience and litigation skills to handle your IVC filter lawsuit.

-If you believe that you have suffered serious injury due to one of these devices, or if you believe you have lost a loved one after he or she was implanted with a retrievable IVC filter device, please contact the faulty medical device attorneys at Dallas W. Hartman, P.C. today for a free preliminary consultation about your medical issues at 1-800-777-4081.
+If you believe that you have suffered a serious injury due to one of these devices, or if you believe you have lost a loved one after he or she was implanted with a retrievable IVC filter device, contact the defective medical device attorneys at Dallas W. Hartman, P.C.
+Our team of experienced Pittsburgh personal injury lawyers offer free initial consultations.
+To find out how an attorney can help, contact us online or call 1-800-777-4081.